- Member of -

 Global Opportunity Youth Network (GOYN) Mombasa

 While attending a seminar in China, one statement keeps appearing in conversations, presentations, and discussions: “If you want to be prosperous, first build a road.”
 It is a phrase that people here repeat often, almost as a guiding philosophy for development.
-At first, it sounds like a straightforward infrastructure principle.
+At first, it sounds like a simple infrastructure principle.
 But as I continue to hear it and reflect on it during my time here, I am realizing that it represents something much deeper than simply constructing roads.

 In China, development thinking is strongly anchored in infrastructure.
 Roads are not viewed merely as physical structures made of asphalt and concrete; they are seen as lifelines that connect communities to opportunity.
 A road connects villages to cities, farmers to markets, students to schools, and communities to essential services.
 Without a road, an area remains isolated, cut off from economic activity, knowledge exchange, and social interaction.